 Step 2: Combine the heavy cream and confectioners’ sugar in a bowl and whip to medium peaks using a hand mixer or stand mixer.

-Step 3: Gently fold cream into berry mixture, or layer in glasses to your desired aesthetic.
+Step 3: After the berry mixture has had time to cool slightly, gently fold cream into berry mixture, or layer in glasses to your desired aesthetic.

 Catherine Rickman is a writer and professional francophile who has lived in Paris, New York, and Berlin.
 She is currently road tripping around Europe, and you can follow her adventures on Instagram @catrickman.